0fbiscuit/0fbiscuit.github.io/src/content/posts/aws.md

 # **Statement**

-Explore `jobs-development.amzcorp.local`, in **logs.txt** we can see that the path accessed was `/.git`, which tells us that there is an existing Git project:
+We knew about `jobs-development.amzcorp.local`, in **logs.txt** we can see that the path accessed was `/.git`, and we knew there is an existing Git project:

 <img width="795" height="657" alt="image 8" src="https://github.com/user-attachments/assets/5ecf2c93-6f01-470a-bbed-6a2c97b5fcc3" />